 She’s my fourth boat and, prior to coming ashore in 2005, spent the summer months racing and (sometimes) cruising on the fabulous West Coast of Scotland.
-We’d had some good results since I bought her in November 1998, but her finest hours so far have to be two race wins at West Highland Week (which really should have been three), three leg wins in the Round Mull Race and, most treasured of all, her victory in the 2003 Scottish Two-Handed Race (for which I was partnered by Sandy Loynd).
+We’d had some good results since I bought her seven years previously, but her finest hours so far have to be two race wins at West Highland Week (which really should have been three), three leg wins in the Round Mull Race and, most treasured of all, her victory in the 2003 Scottish Two-Handed Race (for which I was partnered by Sandy Loynd).

 Competitive club racing for even a fairly modest yacht doesn’t come cheap, but here’s where most of the money went during these first years:

-While Impala Class Rules also allow further headsails and kites, quality sails simply don’t grow on trees (ours come from Owen Sails!) and our core racing inventory has so far consisted of the four listed above.
-That said, I’ve bought an almost new heavy kite during the long lay-up and still covet a nice full-hoist No.2 for years before changing needs led me to order new cruising laminate furling genoa and mainsail in 2019 (we can still also use the separate racing headsails having fitted a Harken twin-groove furler with the drum down in the bow well).
+While Impala Class Rules also allow further headsails and kites, quality sails simply don’t grow on trees (ours come from Owen Sails!) and our core racing inventory in those early years consisted of the four listed above.
+That said, I bought an almost new heavy kite during the long lay-up and coveted a nice full-hoist No.2 for years before changing needs led me to order new cruising laminate furling genoa and mainsail in 2019 (we can still also use the separate racing headsails having fitted a Harken twin-groove furler with the drum down in the bow well).
 We saved money (but not time!) by building the rudder and installing the engine ourselves, the resulting labour of love being the smartest Impala inboard installation we’ve seen and leaving us with enough step-by-step photos to form the basis of a fairly hefty web page...